manassaloi/manassaloi.github.io/_posts/2020-01-17-twitter-rules.markdown

 - I don't retweet my own tweets.
 Though it is tempting.
 - If I feel like I had posted something important earlier that will be interesting for people who followed me recently and did not get the chance to read it the first time, I repost the same tweet/blogpost.
 - I can't stop myself from posting salty takes, but I delete them inside 15 minutes.
+- I feel tremendously guilty after posting salty takes.
 - I generally comment on trends and not specific people.
 I will never QT people to dunk unless I am ready for an all out Twitter war.
 This happens rarely.
 - I am not a part of any Twitter circlejerk.
 - I rarely respond to Twitter replies unless there is something valuable I can add.
 - I have the right to post snarky replies if I am in a bad mood.
 I can't stand stupid NPC replies.
 - I have the right to remind people that I don't care about their opinion.
 If they disagree with something I posted, they can post their own tweet/ thread.
 Just not tag me.